Eruani Azibapu Godbless: Early life and education

-Azibapu was born on December 25, 1973, in Epebu, part of the Ogbia LGA of Bayelsa State, to the Royal Family of Chief Allwell Eruani, (the Obanema of Emadike, Aguda the IX) and Mrs Rachael Eruani.
+Azibapu was born on 25 December 1973, in Ogbia LGA of Bayelsa State, to the Royal Family of Chief Allwell Eruani, (the Obanema of Emadike, Aguda the IX) and Mrs Rachael Eruani.
+He spent his early life in Epebu, Emadike and then Port Harcourt, where he attended Kumoni Secondary School while spending time with his uncle, Chief (Engr) Okori Obana Christopher.
 He graduated as a Medical Doctor from the University of Port Harcourt, with postgraduate studies in Surgery and later Family Medicine.
 Dr Eruani is a member of the American Academy of Family Physicians.
 In a quest of entrepreneurial knowledge, Dr Eruani obtained certification in the Owner Management Programme (OMP) at the Lagos Business School, Senior Executive Programme (SEP) at the London Business School and the Advance Management Programme (AMP) at the Wharton Business School, University of Pennsylvania.
 Dr. Eruani has attended several courses in advancement of his knowledge in the Energy and Petroleum sectors.
 These include "Process, Plant Start-Up Operations for Refinery and Petrochemical" by PTS Inc USA, "Effective Project Management for the Power Project Professional" and "Power Project Finance" by Powergen – USA, the "Global Customer Summit" by GE at CrotonVille – USA, and "Understanding and Structuring Power Purchase Agreement" by INFOCUS – Dubai.

 Career

 A medical doctor by training, Azibapu practiced his early medical career with the Westend Clinic and Ashford & Patrick Hospital.
 He later entered into public service with the Bayelsa State Civil Service as a Medical Officer in the Ministry of Health and subsequently, a professional industrial medical practice career in Nigerian Agip Oil Company.

-After serving in the oil and gas Industry, Godbless became Chief Physician to Chief Melford Okilo, the first Civilian Governor of Old Rivers State.
-He was later appointed as a special adviser on HIV/AIDS and Community Health in the Dr. Goodluck Ebele Jonathan Administration, during the time he was Governor of Bayelsa State.
-Azibapu was assigned an additional role to supervise as the Chairman of the State Action Committee on AIDS (SACA).
-He later served as the Commissioner for Health in Bayelsa State.
+After serving in the oil and gas Industry, Godbless became Chief Physician to Chief Melford Okilo, the first civilian governor of Rivers State.
+He was later appointed as a special adviser on HIV/AIDS and community health in the Dr. Goodluck Ebele Jonathan administration, during the time he was Governor of Bayelsa State.
+Azibapu was assigned an additional role to supervise as the chairman of the State Action Committee on AIDS (SACA).
+He later served as the commissioner for health in Bayelsa State.

 Azibapu is the founder of Azikel Group, a conglomerate made up of companies in the business of dredging, petroleum refining, power generation, aviation, construction and engineering.

-Special skills
+Skills and empowerment

 Dr Eruani is a medical Doctor who, developed special skills in medicine, business and aviation.